graezykev/normalise-your-git-commit-and-push/steps.md

 ### GitHub Repo

-If you prefer to run the demo I've written rather than following the steps one by one, check out this [GitHub repository](https://github.com/graezykev/normalise-your-git-commit-and-push) to try first and get a quick overview.
+If you'd prefer to run the demo I've created instead of following the steps individually, check out this [GitHub repository](https://github.com/graezykev/normalise-your-git-commit-and-push) for a quick overview and hands-on experience.

 ## Key Takeaways